Claudio Cantelli

-Claudio Cantelli, Jr. (born May 20, 1989 in Guarapuava) is a professional racing driver from Brazil.
+Claudio Cantelli, Jr. (born May 20, 1989 in Guarapuava) is a Brazilian professional racing driver.

 Career

 Formula Renault 2.0

 After an early career in karting, in which he became a national champion, Cantelli made his single-seater debut in 2006 in the Brazilian Formula Renault 2.0 series.
 Driving for Dragão Motorsport and Cesário F.Renault, he took two podium places and three fastest laps to finish ninth in the standings.

 During the same year, he also contested six races of the Eurocup Formula Renault 2.0 championship with Graff Racing, scoring a single point to be classified in 29th position.
 At the end of the season, Cantelli took part in the four-race British Formula Renault 2.0 Winter Series, held at Brands Hatch and Croft.
 Racing for the Position 1 team, he finished the championship in eleventh place.

 International Formula Master

 In 2007, Cantelli took part in the inaugural International Formula Master championship, which acted as a support series to the World Touring Car Championship.
 He scored a single point in the second race at Pau to end the season in 28th place.